Avaiga/taipy-doc/docs/manuals/core/concepts/index.md

 - A [Task](task.md) (the orange boxes) can be seen as a function receiving data node(s) as input and returning data node(s) as output.
 - A [Job](job.md) represents a unique execution of a Task.
-- A [Scenario](scenario.md) represents a set of tasks connected together through data nodes forming a Directed Acyclic Graph, that should be executed as a whole (or as subgraphs via the use of sequences) and forming a consistent algorithm.
-It can also contain a set of additional data nodes for data that are related but are not part of the executable graph.
+- A [Scenario](scenario.md) represents a set of tasks connected through data nodes forming a Directed Acyclic Graph, that should be executed as a whole (or as subgraphs via sequences) and create a consistent algorithm.
+It can also contain a set of additional data nodes for related data but are not part of the executable graph.
-- A [Sequence](sequence.md) represents a set of tasks connected together through data nodes, that should be executed as a whole and forming a consistent algorithm.
+- A [Sequence](sequence.md) represents a set of tasks connected through data nodes, that should be executed as a whole and forming a consistent algorithm.
 A sequence belongs to a scenario and can be thought of as a subgraph of the scenario's complete graph.
 - A [Cycle](cycle.md) or work cycle is a time period corresponding to an iteration of a recurrent business problem.